 Da Nang is a major tourist destination in Asia – filled with gorgeous beaches, mountains, temples and more.
 So, we found it was high time to invite you — our ophthalmology, optometry and industry professional friends — to our “home” for the second CAKE & PIE Expo … and the (potentially) first “tropical” ophthalmology conference.

-COOKIE Roundtable: Combining Forces To Combat The Most Difficult Eye Care Challenges, Locally And Globally by Matt Young (Moderator), Dr. Alan Glazier, Dr. Carmen Abesamis-Dichoso, Dr. Li Lian Foo, and Nguyen Huyen Trang
+COOKIE Roundtable: Combining Forces To Combat The Most Difficult Eye Care Challenges, Locally And Globally by Dr. Alan Glazier, Dr. Carmen Abesamis-Dichoso, Dr. Li Lian Foo, Ms. Nguyen Huyen Trang and Mr. Matt Young (Moderator)

 - 10:30 – 11:30 (VNT)